 The truth is that magnets attract much more than iron.
 In fact, magnetic fields have a level of attraction or repulsion on all atoms that fall within their range.
 For instance, a strong electromagnet could attract or repel animal matter and even a human being.
 Small magnets don’t have a visible effect on such matters because they simply aren’t powerful enough.
 While their magnetic field is influencing everything around them, they can only visibly affect materials that are easily influenced, such as iron.

 The swirling motions of molten iron inside the Earth’s outer core are what forms this magnetic field.
 There are two geographic poles: the North Pole and the South Pole.

 A compass always points towards a magnetic pole of the earth.
 Our ancestors who first used the compass noted that the north end of the needle always pointed towards a certain point.
 So they called that point ‘the North.’
 Bright guys!

-Later on, as it was discovered that a magnet is attracted towards the opposite pole, we realised that it has been named in reverse.
+Later on, as it was discovered that a magnet is attracted to the opposite pole, we realized that it has been named in reverse.
 But the names have stuck in place for centuries.
 The North Pole is actually the South pole and vice versa.
 The north end of the magnetic needle in the compass is repelled by the north pole and is attracted by the south pole!
 A compass always points to the south pole which is called the North pole.

 It’s quite a brain twister.
 But then, it’s a really interesting piece of information.